 Reviewed by Mike G

-Although some of its artists also used electronics, the American label Windham Hill pioneered new acoustic music to such an extent that during its peak years the label became a genre in itself.
-No need, it seems, to use words like folksy, melodic and moody: it’s just Windham Hill.
+Although some of its artists also used electronics, the American label Windham Hill pioneered eclectic folk sounds and new acoustic music to such an extent that during its peak years the label became a genre in itself.
+No need, it seemed, to use words like folksy, melodic and moody: it was just Windham Hill.

-Certainly, founder/artist William Ackerman always detested the other tag that became synonymous with his label: new age.
-But the label's output did have that post-Age Of Aquarius feel about it, appealing as it did to an affluent generation that had left behind joss sticks for child-rearing but still needs something to sooth frazzled nerves in a stressful world.
-A review in Q Magazine summed it up thus: "As with Mike Oldfield's runaway successes 20 years ago, Windham Hill music is peaceful, folksy, melodic, anti-tech, an evocation of far horizons, untroubled wildlife, ley-lines and log cabins, but this time to cover the sound of your car being broken into outside."
+Certainly, founder/artist William Ackerman detested the other tag that became synonymous with his label: new age.
+But the label's output did have that post-Age Of Aquarius feel about it, appealing as it did to an affluent generation that had left behind joss sticks for child-rearing but still wanted something to dream to and sooth frazzled nerves in a stressful world.
+A review in Q Magazine summed it up thus: "As with Mike Oldfield's runaway successes 20 years ago, Windham Hill music is peaceful, folksy, melodic, anti-tech, an evocation of far horizons, untroubled wildlife, leylines and log cabins, but this time to cover the sound of your car being broken into outside."
 Ouch.
 And that's coming from a fan.

-But removed from this questionable cultural context, the best Windham Hill material stands proud on its own terms.
+But removed from this questionable cultural context, the best Windham Hill material still stands very strongly on its own terms.
 During the 70's and 80's the label evolved a quite wonderful brand of pristine, neoclassical impressionism that at best is simultaneously relaxing and engaging.
-There's the gorgeous pastoral guitar of Ackerman; the thoughtful, melodic piano solos of George Winston and Philip Aeberg; and the ethno-ambient soundscapes of trumpeter and synthesist Mark Isham.
-The label's jazzier ensemble output (Scott Cossu, Shadowfax) is usually best ignored - jazz channeled via Windham Hill's mannered, restrained sensibilities too often ended up bloodless and bland.
+There's the gorgeous pastoral guitar of founder Ackerman; the thoughtful, melodic piano solos of George Winston and Philip Aeberg; and the ethno-ambient soundscapes of trumpeter and synthesist Mark Isham.
+The label's jazzier ensemble output (Scott Cossu, Shadowfax) is usually best ignored - jazz channelled via Windham Hill's mannered, restrained sensibilities too often ended up bloodless and bland.

-Windham Hill's peak years are now well behind it and no more new material has appeared since 2004.
-Ackerman and his co-founder sold the label by the mid 90's, and under the watchful eye of corporate daddy BMG/Sony the label rarely came up with anything more than cosy adult-alternative pop and light jazz confections.
+The label's peak years are now well behind it and no more new material has appeared since 2004.
+Ackerman and his co-founder sold the label in the mid 90's, and, under the watchful eye of corporate daddy BMG/Sony, the label rarely came up with anything more than cosy adult-alternative pop and light jazz confections.